 The Gulf countries had never appealed as a place to live and teach, but there were plenty of jobs, and I’d enjoyed my time cycling in Oman.
 In the end it was Saudi Arabia where I started work again in 2016.
 The plan had been to stay a few years, save some money and use my free time to study again.
 Adventurous cycle tours sadly featured far less frequently over the following years as I balanced full-time work with postgraduate studies (MA in Education and International Development).

-When the studies were complete in 2019 I felt restless for another adventure, so set 2020 as a year to get back on the road.
-A global pandemic put a hold on that until 2021.
-Since then I’ve mostly been on the road, riding around the UK and Ireland, various parts of Europe, as well as the Caucasus, Arabian Peninsula and Africa.
+When the studies were complete in 2019 I felt restless for another adventure, and set 2020 as a year to get back on the road.
+Covid put that hold on that until 2021.
+Since then I’ve mostly been on the road, riding around the UK and Ireland, various parts of Europe, as well as the Caucasus, Arabian Peninsula, Africa and Asia.

 22741617985_f315452c82_o (1).jpg